Skip to content

 Portfolio positioning themes

-• We expect demand destruction to play a greater role in monetary policy decisions than inflation.
+• We expect demand destruction to have a greater impact on monetary policy decisions than market pricing suggests, decreasing the chance that central banks meet market hiking expectations.

-• Resilient US growth and sticky inflation make Federal Reserve (Fed) easing less likely, in our view.
-As a result, we stay underweight US duration.
+• Resilient US growth and challenging inflation dynamics make Federal Reserve (Fed) easing less likely, in our view.
+We stay underweight US duration with a preference for international bonds.

 IMPORTANT LEGAL INFORMATION